elm-community/SublimeElmLanguageSupport/README.md

     3. Compile message highlighting, embedded code highlighting, and color scheme for output panel. ![compile messages screenshot](images/elm_make.jpg)
 - Integration with popular plugins (installed separately)
     1. [SublimeREPL][] — Run `elm-repl` in an editor tab with syntax highlighting. ![SublimeREPL screenshot](images/elm_repl.jpg)
-    2. [Highlight Build Errors][] — Does what it says on the box … usually.
 - Integration with [elm format](https://github.com/avh4/elm-format)
     1. Make sure `elm-format` is in your PATH
     2. Run the "Elm Language Support: Run elm-format" command from the Command Palette to run elm-format on the current file